joist-orm/joist-orm/docs/docs/goals/type-safe-relations.md

 author.books.get.length;
 ```

 Which is nice!
-But the wrinkle is that we're now trusting ourselves to only access `books` after an explicit `load`, and if we forget, i.e. when our code paths end up being complex enough that it's hard to tell, then we'll get a runtime error that `books.get` is not allowed to be called
+But the wrinkle is that we're now trusting ourselves to only access `books` _after_ an explicit `load`, and if we forget, i.e. when our code paths end up being complex enough that it's hard to tell, then we'll get a runtime error that `books.get` is not allowed to be called

 Because of this lack of safety, Joist avoids this approach, and instead has something fancier.

-## The Magic But Safe Escape Hatch
+## The Magic Escape Hatch

 Ideally what we want is to have relations lazy-by-default, except when we've explicitly told TypeScript that we've loaded them.
 This is what Joist does.

-In Joist, populate hints (which tell the ORM to pre-fetch data before it's actually accessed) _also_ change the type of the entity, and mark references that were explicitly listed in the hint as loaded.
+In Joist, populate hints (which tell the ORM to pre-fetch data before it's actually accessed) also _change the type of the entity_, and mark relations that were explicitly listed in the hint as loaded.

 This looks like: